mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 **2. Hack into the Salvage Factors computer network and obtain the information illegally.**
 If any of the characters have reasonable computer skills this could be a possibility.
-The characters can gain access to the network via the Feri’s Worldnet computer grid.
+The characters can gain access to the network via the Feri's Worldnet computer grid.
 To break into the system will require a Very Difficult roll against computer skill with intelligence modifiers.
 The task will take 1-6 hours.
 Intrusion programs can be used, and security programs are being run by the company.
 Hertzog has available on her hand computer a TL 11 Intrusion program, but if the characters want a higher level intrusion program, they may have try to purchase one on Feri, a Very Dif-